 Yesterday, my husband and I celebrated our 6th wedding anniversary.
-(Well, technically I guess we celebrated a little over a week ago, but this was our actual anniversary so we celebrated again.)
+(Well, technically we celebrated a little over a week ago, but who’s counting?

 It’s easy to get lost in our daily routines and forget to take the time to celebrate life’s significant milestones.
-It seems that with each passing moment, we’re so busy planning the next one that we never really experience the one that’s right in front of us.
+We get so caught up in planning the next project or milestone that we never really experience the one that’s right in front of us.

-Yesterday, we made it a priority to spend quality time together, free from the distractions of television and home improvement projects, and instead immersed ourselves in conversation about the things we are grateful for in one another.
+Yesterday, we made it a priority to spend quality time together, free from the distractions of television and home improvement projects.
+Instead immersed ourselves in conversation about the things we are grateful for in one another.